btcpayserver/btcpayserver-doc/docs/RPi4.md

 ## Install Linux on the Raspberry Pi

 Start by downloading [Raspbian Linux](https://www.raspberrypi.org/downloads/raspbian/) to your existing computer.
-The “Lite” distribution is fine for BTCPay setup, but if you want to use your Raspberry Pi for other things, you might want the full image.
+The “Lite” distribution is fine for BTCPay Server setup, but if you want to use your Raspberry Pi for other things, you might want the full image.

 ![RPI4 Linux Installation](./img/RPI4Linux.png)